Core Clinical Rotations

 Complete, in a satisfactory manner, all required clinical rotations, as well as sufficient elective rotations to total 24 months of training.

-Be approved for graduation by the Division's Education Committee.
-In considering residents for graduation, the Education Committee considers clinical competence, interpersonal skills, ethical standards, and professional conduct.
+Be approved for graduation by the Division’s Resident Education Steering Committee (RESC).
+In considering residents for graduation, the RESC considers clinical competence, interpersonal skills, ethical standards, and professional conduct.